OpenMined/PyGrid-deprecated---see-PySyft-/examples/README.md

 In this step-by-step tutorial series, you'll learn how PyGrid can be used to bring Privacy and Decentralizacion to a more realistic scenario, i.e., when data lives in a completely isolated environment.
 This tutorial series is continually updated with new features as they are implemented, and is designed for complete beginners.

 These tutorials are organized as follows:
  - **getting-started**.
 Go here if you have never heard about PyGrid, you'll learn the basics concepts (_comming soon_) .
  - **data-centric**.
 Go here if you want to use PyGrid plattform from a data-centric perspective.
 See this [link](https://github.com/OpenMined/PyGrid#model-centric-fl) for more detail (_in progress_).
  - **model-centric**.
 Go here if you want to use PyGrid plattform from a model-centric perspective.
 See this [link](https://github.com/OpenMined/PyGrid#data-centric-fl) for more detail (_comming soon_).

 ## How to Run This Tutorial?
 Very easy!
-Make sure you have [PySyft](https://github.com/OpenMined/PySyft#installation) and [docker-compose](https://docs.docker.com/compose/install/) installed and edit your hosts files according to [this](https://github.com/OpenMined/PyGrid#1-setting-the-your-hostfile)
+Make sure you have [PySyft](https://github.com/OpenMined/PySyft#installation) and [docker-compose](https://docs.docker.com/compose/install/) installed.
 If you already have these requirements installed, just clone this repo and run **`docker-compose up`** from root PyGrid folder.
-In this way, you make sure you have latest changes.
+Notebooks can be run from deployed jupyter notebbok.

 If you want, you can create your own docker-compose using built in images from [docker-hub](https://hub.docker.com/u/openmined) for your own purposes.